Why not a pedicure?

 A pedicure is a beauty product that often feels good.
 If you are in good health that is one thing, but calluses, corns, thick nails, peeling skin and pain in feet are actually not normal and may be indicative of other problems.
-A pedicure will gloss over or cover these issues up.
-A session with us will also leave your feet feeling great and looking good, but you will walk out of a session with a lot more knowledge about how to prevent problems and pain from happening.
+A pedicure will gloss over these issues.
+A session with us will also leave your feet feeling great and looking good, but you will walk out of a session having received person centered care and with a lot more knowledge about how to prevent problems and pain from happening.

 How does FootCare by Nurses compare to Podiatry?

 Podiatrists are medical doctors whose responsibility is to diagnose and fix problems.
 They recommend treatments and do procedures.
-We are Registered Nurses (RNs) trained in board certified in foot care and our responsibility is to prevent problems from happening.
+We are Registered Nurses (RNs) board certified in foot care and our responsibility is to prevent problems from happening.
 There is some overlap.
 We use practice standards and evidence garnered from a multitude of disciplines to guide our practice.
 We do a complete lower limb assessment, assess shoes and socks and gait, trim toenails, reduce toenail thickness, reduce calluses, remove corns, address fungal toenails and skin issues, help with edema control, perform a circulation-enhancing massage, reset balance and fit some shoes for diabetics and hard to fit feet.
+We also provide a lot of education.
+We are after all in the prevention business.
 We do not diagnose, do surgery, or prescribe.
 We do work closely with MDs, DPMS, Physical therapists and pedorthists in the area and we are not afraid to pick up the phone and advocate for the needs of our patients.

 Do you take insurance?